Also solving several issues along the way. Progress on #18. Closes #15. Closes #13. Closes #10. Closes #16. |

 Encrypted

-networks are principally not more secure than the network they're built in: Prone to Active/Passive MITM, MAC/IP spoofs, ARP cache poisoning, and so on.- Our Approach: We build an encrypted L3 network with minimal overhead, using the
+overlay: Dockeroverlaynetworks are principally not more secure than the network they're built in: Prone to Active/Passive MITM, MAC/IP spoofs, ARP cache poisoning, and so on.- Our Approach: We build an encrypted L3 network with minimal overhead, using the

-networks defining peers by their IP can trust that IP address. - NOTE on Key Generation: We pre-generate all keys into our secret store (
+wireguardkernel module viasystemd-networkd.
+This enforces that Swarm communications happen over thewg0interface, without having to maintain a pile of scripts outside the main system.
+This eliminates MITM risk, and ensures that whenoverlaynetworks defining peers by their IP can trust that IP address. - NOTE on Key Generation: We pre-generate all keys into our secret store (

-), including pre-shared keys.
+password-store), including pre-shared keys.
 This is extremely secure, but it's also a...
-Heavy way to do it (a PK problem).100
+Heavy way to do it (a PK problem).100nodes would require generating and distributing10100keys.
+We will never have more than 5 nodes, though.

 - Our Approach: We build an encrypted L3 network with minimal overhead, using the